Invaluable and Unique Evidence of Chinese Life, Diplomacy, Trade, and Politics

 - Correspondence – letters to and from the Inspector General, including official and semi-official correspondence and personal and confidential correspondence.
 Correspondence to/from the Shanghai, Harbin, Swatow, and Hankow offices

-- Office files – covering subjects policing the river at Shanghai; smuggling; opium and narcotics; Sino-Japanese disputes; personnel
+- Office files – covering subjects as policing the river at Shanghai; smuggling; opium and narcotics; Sino-Japanese disputes; personnel

 - London Office files – including letter books, files on the organization and closure of the Office; telegrams to and from the Office, histories of the Office

 - Reports – on smuggling and anti-smuggling operations, global financial and economic situations during the Second World War